Visiting researchers at the Graduate School

 Each semester, the Graduate School invites one or two visiting researchers to the school for one to two months.
 The visiting researchers make themselves available to doctoral candidates for conversation, give lectures about their current research, or lead -related workshops.

 The visiting researchers generally come from international universities and receive a research grant from Freie Universität Berlin.
 They can request funding from FSGS for organizing events, are supported administratively by the management, and have access to work space.

-The basic requirements for inviting guests to Freie Universität Berlin apply.
-If interested, please contact Dr. Rebecca Mak.
+The basic requirements for inviting guests to Freie Universität Berlin [German] apply.
+If interested, please contact management.

 Visiting researchers 2019

 Dr. Meredith Reiches (University of Massachusetts) and Prof. Dr. Françoise Lavocat will complete a project in the sociology of literature at FSGS and will be available to doctoral candidates for conversations in February and March.

 Prof. Dr. Michel Chaouli directs the "The Philological Laboratory: Models of Criticism Beyond Critique" [German].
 He teaches in the Department of Germanic Studies at Indiana University, Bloomington, and has been an Einstein Visiting Fellow at the Friedrich Schlegel Graduate School of Literary Studies since March 2018.

 Prof. Dr. Mai-Lin Cheng's research interests include the poetry and prose of the British Romantic period, the subject of her first book, British Romanticism and the Literature of Human Interest (Bucknell University Press 2018).
 Her new project is on the construction of self and space in the manuscript commonplace books of the Romantic period.